 GWAS (GLM/OLS):

-The usual genome wide association study is implemented a typical GWAS using PLINK2’s “--glm” option.
-The software automatically applies ordinary least squares (OLS) linear regression) for quantitative phenotypes (i.e., body mass index), and generalized linear model (GLM) logistic regression) for case/control phenotypes (i.e., type 2 diabetes).
-Although GWAS is not a variance loci test, it is included as a traditional GxE candidate SNP selection criteria, assuming that SNPs actively involved in strong GxEs should also exert strong marginal effect as well.
+We implemented by PLINK2’s “--glm” option.
+The software automatically applies ordinary least square (OLS, linear regression) for quantitative phenotypes (i.e., body mass index) and generalized linear model (GLM, logistic regression for case/control phenotypes (i.e., type 2 diabetes).
+Although GWAS is not a variance loci test, it is included as a traditional GxE candidate SNP selection criteria, assuming that SNPs actively involved in strong GxE should exert strong marginal effect.
 For numerical stability, PLINK2 requires the user to standardize covariates to z-scores.

 Double Linear Model (DLM):

-The double linear model is the most intuitive variance loci test, where the first stage is identical to a GWAS OLS even for case/control phenotypes, and the second stage treats the squared residual of first stage, that is, the squared Euclidian distance between the original phenotype and fitted values, as a “new phenotype”, and performs another OLS with the same set of covariates and SNP.
+The double linear model is the most intuitive variance loci test, where the first stage is identical to a GWAS OLS even for case/control phenotypes, and the second stage treat the squared residual of first stage, that is, the squared Euclidian distance between the original phenotype and fitted values, as a “new phenotype” and perform another OLS with the same set of covariates and SNP.
 The DLM is a cheap byproduct when performing variance loci analysis (VLA).
-For binary phenotypes, the DLM statistics closely mirror those of GWAS, so changing the first stage to logistic regression will not change such phenomenon.
+For binary phenotypes, DLM statistics closely mirrors the GWAS, changing the first stage to logistic regression will not change such phenomenon.

 Variance Loci Analysis (VLA):

-The proposed variance loci analysis is a modified DLM, which replaces the SNP in the second-stage OLS with a squared SNP, and the two-sided t-test to a one-sided positive t-test.
-VLA is implemented using the vla R-package vla (https://github.com/xiaoran831213/vla), which also performs DLM as a cheap by-product.
+The proposed variance loci analysis is a modified DLM, which replaces the SNP in the second stage OLS with squared SNP, and the 2-sided t-test to one-sided positive t-test.
+VLA is implemented by R-package (https://github.com/xiaoran831213/vla) which also performs DLM as a cheap by-product.

 Levene’s Robust Test (LVT):

-Levene’s Regular Test and Levene’s Robust Test (LVT) are implemented using the car R package car, which group the samples by allele carriage and test the difference in variance across groups.
-The Robust test change the group center from mean to medium.
-Because LVT does not support covariate adjustment, the user must first regress the phenotype on the covariates first and take out the residual as the actual input.
-The residual works well when covariates are not associated with SNPs, which is not true for SNPs on the X chromosome.
-Because men have significantly fewer heterozygous genotypes (i.e., Aa) than women on the X chromosome, LVT will mistakenly captures the fluctuation of variances due to sex groups as fluctuation due to genotype groups.
-To overcome such an issue, separate analyses must ve performed for men and women, and the results only suggest SNPs that are similarly significant in both tests.
-We scripted a convenient R wrapper function of LVT <github> and used it for both simulation and genome-wide analysis.
+Levene’s Regular Test and Levene’s Robust Test (LVT) are implemented in R package, which grouss samples by allele carriage and test the different in variance across groups.
+LVT changes the group center form mean to medium.
+Because LVT does not support covariate adjustment, the user must regress the phenotype on the covariates and took out residual as the actual input.
+The residual works fine when covariates are not associated with SNPs, which is not true for SNPs on X chromosome.
+Because men have significantly fewer heterozygous genotypes (i.e., Aa) than women in X chromosome, LVT mistakenly capture the fluctuation of variance due to sex as fluctuation due to genotype groups.
+To overcome this issue, one has to separately analyze men and women, and only suggest SNPs that are similarly significant in both tests.
+We scripted a convenient R wrapper function of LVT <github> and used it for both simulation and genome wide analysis.

 Deviation Regression Model (DRM):

-The deviation regression model can be considered as a merge between DLM and LVT, where the squared residual of DLM’s first stage is replaced by the absolute difference between the original phenotype and the median of fitted values, grouped by genotypes, and acts as the “phenotype” in second-stage OLS.
-Although covariates are adjusted in the second stage also adjusts covariates, grouping by genotypes still introduces spurious variance loci when SNPs are associated with some covariates.
-Therefore, like LVT, DRM is abnormally positive for SNPs on the X chromosome.
-We implemented DRM in R-language and used it for both simulation studies and genome-wide tests <github>..
+The deviation regression model can be seen as a merger of DLM and LVT, where the squared residual of DLM’s first stage is replaced by the absolute difference between the original phenotype and the median of fitted values, grouped by genotypes, and act as the “phenotype” of second stage OLS.
+Although the second stage, grouping by genotypes still introduces spurious variance loci when SNPs are associated with some covariates.
+Therefore, like LVT, DRM is abnormally positive for SNPs in the X chromosome.
+We implemented DRM in R-language and used it for both simulation studies and genome wide tests <github>..